 Hiking the Blue Ridge Parkway, Section 4

-This section of the Parkway has one of the highest average elevations, with much of it - from Mount Mitchell State Park to Craggy Gardens - remaining above the 5000 ft contour.
+From NC Hwy 80 (MP 344) to the Blue Ridge Parkway Visitor Center in Asheville (MP 384), this section of the Parkway has one of the highest average elevations, with much of it - from Mount Mitchell State Park to Craggy Gardens - remaining above the 5000 ft contour.
 It traverses the southern Black Mountains and the Great Craggy Mountains around the rim of the Asheville Watershed.
 Several excellent, popular hiking trails grace the mountains along this section.

 Although this section of the Parkway closes frequently during the winter, during the summer it makes an excellent refuge from the heat of the valleys below.
 Temperatures here rarely climb above 75 degrees.
 You'll find high-elevation spruce-fir forests as well as northern hardwood forests on the surrounding trails.
 Being close to Asheville, this section is popular for short drives from the city to catch an after-dinner sunset from the mountains or a short hike for exercise after work.